 Nausea is the feeling that you’re going to throw up.
-You often have other symptoms like diarrhea, sweating, and abdominal pain or cramping along with it.
+You may have other symptoms such as diarrhea, sweating, and abdominal pain or cramping as well.

-While pregnancy may be the best-known cause of morning sickness, it isn’t the only one.
-Keep reading to find out about other conditions that can leave you feeling queasy in the morning.
+Keep reading to discover other conditions that can leave you feeling queasy in the morning.

-Nausea and vomiting are among the earliest signs of pregnancy, appearing around the sixth week.
-These symptoms usually go away between weeks 16 and 20.
+Nausea and vomiting are among the earliest symptoms of pregnancy.
+It’s known as morning sickness.
+These symptoms are most likely to appear around week 6, but they can occur earlier.
+They usually go away between weeks 16 and 20.